9 Ecommerce Product Photography Tips That’ll Make You More Money

 2. Choosing Between Natural and Artificial Lighting

-There are two types of lightings businesses can choose as their product’s source of light.
+There are two types of lighting businesses can choose as their product’s source of light.

 - Product placement is outside.